“Stay off the moors. Stick to the roads.” - An American Werewolf in London

 You know, it’s not that bad.
 Good wrecks and some great crunched metal.
 Buford T. Justice’s magically shrinking cop car is also quite funny to 10-year-old me.
 But it’s a comedy and therefore it makes you long for the destruction that reached biblical proportions in The Blues Brothers if you’re gonna waste time watching one of those.

 2.)
 Vanishing Point

 Very symbolic ‘n’ shit.
 Dude takes “speed” then decides to drive from Denver to San Francisco in fifteen hours for no good reason.
 Get it?
 Speed?
 Get it??
 And he’s helped by a psychic DJ named Super Soul.
 True story.
 Could happen.
 And guess what?
 Another Dodge Challenger.
 Remember it from Bullit?
-But the problem with this movie is the bastard keeps stopping and getting out of his car.
-Okay, there’s a naked chick on a motorcycle during “Mississippi Queen,” but if I wanted to see that, I wouldn’t have watched a movie called Vanishing Point.
+Wait, no, Charger?
+So confusing!
+But the real problem with this movie is the bastard keeps stopping and getting out of his car.
+And flashing back to his very soap-opera-looking life.
+Okay, there’s a naked girl on a motorcycle during “Mississippi Queen,” but if I wanted to see that, I wouldn’t have watched a movie called Vanishing Point.
 Perfect ending though.